VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/payment-transaction-type.md

 # PaymentTransactionType ==~object~==

-The `PaymentTransactionType` represents a specific transaction attempt associated with a payment.
+This type represents a specific transaction attempt associated with a payment.

 ## Fields